MaorAssayag/Applications-development/Unity/SolarSystem education/readme.md

 ## Architectures Used and Topics
-* System Services Like AlarmManager, NotificationManager

-* ListView , Cursor and Cursor Adapter

-* Hashmap (was used before in SPL projects)

-* SQL database desgien, mentainence & use

-* AlertDialog , TimePickerDialog

-* XML editing, constraint layouts etc'
+* simple scripts with C#

+* 3D enviorment design

+* Mesh renderer

+* Panels, Extesive use of Camera POV & Direcotns.

+* Buttons Event Listener

 ### The moon Point Of View - learn what is 'a month'
 ![Output sample](https://github.com/MaorAssayag/Additional-Apps-Projects/blob/master/Unity/SolarSystem%20education/Screenshots/gifs/moon_gif.gif)